interacsion/eka/README.md

 > Coming Soon

-*No more half-measures, no more compromises...*
+*No more half-measures, no more compromises, and please, no more wrappers...*